 The faux tree boasts three narrow trunks, which feed into a series of 333 palm leaves.
 That’s a significant amount of faux greenery—and one that promises to leave the tree looking incredibly lush.
 Our tester found it to be the most realistic of the fake plants she's tried, with easily malleable (albeit, slightly scratchy) leaves and intentional imperfections.
 Despite its size, the tree weighs a mere 11 pounds, so it was easy for her to move from room to room.
 While it does come in a black pot, if you're looking for something with a bit more flair, you might want to swap it out.

 Best Succulents: Augshy 16-Pack Artificial Unpotted Succulents

 Easy to decorate with (individually pot them or group them in a garden)

 More pastel than other comparable options

-Succulents are supposed to be easy to take care of.
-But if you have a serious black thumb, you know that even they can present a challenge.
+Succulents are supposed to be easy to take care of—but if you have a serious black thumb, you know that even they can present a challenge.
 Thankfully, faux succulents abound.
 And you can often score a bunch of realistic-looking options in a budget-friendly variety pack—like Augshy Store’s 16-Pack of Artificial Unpotted Succulents.

 The set comes with 16 different fake succulents, which mimic favorites like hawthoria and echeveria plants.
 But unlike many other fake plants, these faux succulents come completely unpotted.
 This would normally be a downside, because it means more work for you.
 But since we’re dealing with tiny succulents, it’s actually a plus: You can choose whether to pot your succulents individually, or whether to compile them into a low-profile garden.
-And since each faux succulent boasts a sleek, built-in stem, you can easily rearrange them whenever you want to.
+Each faux succulent boasts a sleek, built-in stem, you can easily rearrange them whenever you want to.